20 Instances of Death

 He spends his days underwater,

-a steelhead swaying over pink river rock
+a steelhead swaying over pink rock

-and mats of blue-green algae.
+and mats of emerald algae.

 Whirligigs blur the surface.